Mikfor/mikfor.github.io/docs/b_statistics.markdown

 <img src="assets/images/severity_indicator.png" alt="severity_2">

-We examined the relationship between the presence of stops and the severity of incidents.
-We expected that the presence of stops would be highly correlated with severe incidents, leading us to anticipate observing many red crosses (indicating stops) in areas associated with severe incidents.

-In the plot above, we have not observed many red x's on the plot, which we would have expected if "Stop" was highly correlated with severe incidents.
-This finding suggests that severe incidents were not necessarily correlated with the presence of stops nearby, even it is already the most correlated one in this surrounding set.

-This discovery implies that the relationship between stops and incident has the highest correlation, but it does not mean that most of the accidents are directly correlated with stops.

-We must remember that correlation does not indicate causation.
-While "Stop" exhibited the highest correlation with severity in our analysis, there may be confounding variables or interactions that impact the relationship.
-Therefore, we cannot conclude that the presence of stops causes severe incidents based on this analysis alone.
+It is understandable that it may not necessarily display Severity and 4 incidents with x'es due to the sheer amount of Severity 2 incidents.
+An alternative approach would be to assign different weights to the incidents as per their severity, however, this is beyond the scope of the project.
+For now, the finding concludes that the relationship between nearby "STOP" signs and an incident has the highest correlation, but we note that this does not correlate to most incidents being directly related to this correlation - only that this particular feature amongst all of the features in the dataset was found most prevalent in connection to the incidents.

+As correlation famously not does equal to causation, these findings prompt further investigation of confounding elements.
+In the menu option "Maps" we investigate traffic incident relation to crimes, using city government's self-published crime data.
+As we dive deeper into the correlation dimension, we note the need for further types of correlation to be investigated before any definitive conclusions can be reached